 I write full time in my cozy studio, The Word Nest.
 I am the author of an early reader chapter book series Dorothy and Toto (Picture Window Books/October 2016) and the upcoming chapter book series Jasmine Toguchi.
 The first two books are Jasmine Toguchi, Mochi Queen and Jasmine Toguchi, Super Sleuth.
 They will be coming out from Farrar, Straus and Giroux Books for Younger Readers on July 11, 2017 with two more to follow.
 Before I started writing as my career, I worked at a pet store, volunteered as a raptor rehabilitator, interned as a zookeeper’s aide, taught fifth grade, and was the Associate Curator of Education for a zoo.

 A third generation Japanese-American and a native Californian, I was born in San Francisco and raised in Los Angeles.
 I’ve called many places home – Michigan, Mexico, Massachusetts, New York, and China.
-Today, I live in Connecticut with my husband, a bunny named Aki, and two ducks named Darcy and Lizzy.
+Today, I live in Connecticut with my husband, a puppy named Kiku, a bunny named Aki, and two ducks named Darcy and Lizzy.
 I love to travel with my husband and daughter.
 Some of my favorite places are Tokyo, Paris, Provence, Somerset (UK) and the Scottish Highlands.

 Represented by Tricia Lawrence of the Erin Murphy Literary Agency.